 These will give readers a flavour.
-On the demise of the 'snooping' bill: "@nick\clegg has made the right decision for the economy, for internet security and for our freedom".
+On the demise of the 'snooping' bill: "@nick_clegg has made the right decision for the economy, for internet security and for our freedom".
 It is hard to see what the snooping bill had to do with the economy, but this was better than the rather North Korean "The #snooperscharter is dead, long live the Clegg".
 It's only a wonder he wasn't referred to as the 'dear leader'.

-At least the stuffing of the Communications Data Bill was a genuine bit of good news, but when Clegg wrote a contentious piece on his new theme of claiming the centre ground, out came the suggested tweets again:
+At least the stuffing of the Communications Data Bill was a genuine bit of good news, but when Clegg wrote a contentious piece on his new theme of claiming the centre ground, out came the suggested tweets again: "The Labour and Term are due by @nick_class"

-"The Labour and Tory exodus by @nick\clegg", "Our opponents are heading back to their respective homes.
+"The Labour and Tory exodus by @nick_clegg", "Our opponents are heading back to their respective homes.
 It is time for @libdems to reclaim this space" and "Something is happening on the centre ground of British politics".